thingkilia2507/Brain_BangkitCapstoneProject/Android/README.md

 # Android

 ## 1. AI Chatbot Feature
-This AI chatbot feature helps users to be able to tell stories about various things with the AI Chatbot
+This AI chatbot feature helps users to be able to tell stories safely and comfortably with our smart bot provided by our machine learning team.
 ### for API AI chatbot, we use the url provided by our cloud team:
 ### POST request
 https://asia-southeast2-soulmood.cloudfunctions.net/chatbot